 This shows the interviewer you’re genuinely enthusiastic about working for their organisation.

-Now you know what to do, lets move onto what you should avoid…
+Now you know what to do to ace your job interview, lets move onto what you should avoid…

 Possibly one of the biggest don’ts!

 Where there is a lie, there is a cover up and where there is a coverup there is another lie.
 Falsifying information can lead to employers questioning your credibility, even after you are hired.

 Wouldn’t you rather get the job based of the achievements you have worked for?

 This is a big red flag, it is best to avoid gossiping and speaking poorly about others in an interview.
 People most likely will not want to work with someone who might gossip about them and their company if they were to leave the job.

 Arriving late is a sign of a lack of organisation and poor time management.
 It might also come across to the interviewer that you are not that interested.